Krypto02/Lab0/README.md

 ##  License

-This project is created for educational purposes as part of an MLOps course.
+This project is created for educational purposes as part of the MLOps course.

 ##  Authors